PreAngel/pre-angel.com/docs/_posts/2017-01-08-the-future-is-a-decentralized-internet.md

 Using this new model, entrepreneurs create blockchain-based tokens that represent ownership in the network they are building, and also act as fuel for their network.
 For an investor, there are not shares of a company available, only the blockchain-based token.
 As the blockchain space expands, disproportionate returns will go to holders of the actual tokens, not traditional venture investors betting on a shares of a company.
 These tokens are application specific — they are not meant to be general-purpose units of value like bitcoin.
 For example, tokens built on Ethereum like REP and GNT power a decentralized prediction market and a peer-to-peer market for renting computation, respectively.

-## Imagine being able to actually make money when you contribute on social media.
+## Imagine being able to actually make money when you contribute on social media

 These application-specific tokens, or app-tokens, are built on top of existing general-purpose blockchains like Bitcoin and Ethereum.
 For the first time, open-source project creators can directly monetize their open-source network.
 Historically, successful open-source projects like the torrent protocol or the Tor network were not directly monetized at the protocol level.
 Now, the founder of a decentralized file storage network can issue blockchain-based tokens that represent ownership in the network.